 For her birthday in May 2016, American journalist and author Nina Teicholz has a brilliant idea.
-Buy her bestselling book, The Big Fat Surprise, as a present for someone you really love – or yourself.
+Buy her bestselling The Big Fat Surprise as a present for you or someone you love

-Better still, buy it from the Hickory Stick Book Shop, an independent US bookstore located in Washington Depot, Connecticut, for more than 60 years.
-She’ll sign and dedicate the book.
+Better still, buy it from the Hickory Stick Book Shop.
+It’s an independent US bookstore located in Washington Depot, Connecticut, for more than 60 years.
+Teicholz will sign and dedicate the book.

-I couldn’t think of a better investment in that special someone’s health right now – or yours.
+I couldn’t think of a better investment in health right now.

-Smith found The Big Fat Surprise to be by far the best of the five books he read to write the BMJ feature.
-He didn’t like the cover picture or the title.
-He considered them “demeaning”.
-However, the power of Teicholz’s “forensic demolition of the hypothesis that saturated fat is the cause of cardiovascular disease” bowled him over.
+Smith found The Big Fat Surprise to be by far the best of the five books he read to write the BMJ article.
+Teicholz has made a “forensic demolition of the hypothesis that saturated fat is the cause of cardiovascular disease”, he says.

-Smith describes the book as “deeply disturbing”.
-He said that it shows how overenthusiastic scientists, poor science, massive conflicts of interest, and politically driven policy makers can make deeply damaging mistakes”.
+It shows how overenthusiastic scientists, poor science, massive conflicts of interest, and politically-driven policymakers can make “deeply damaging mistakes”.

-Over 40 years, Smith says that he now recognises what he might always have known.
-“Science is a human activity,” he said.
-It is also fraught with “error, self-deception, grandiosity, bias, self-interest, cruelty, fraud, and theft”.
+Over 40 years, Smith says that he now recognises what he might always have known: “Science is a human activity.”
+It is fraught with “error, self-deception, grandiosity, bias, self-interest, cruelty, fraud, and theft”.
 All these are “inherent in all human activities (together with some saintliness)”.
-However, Teicholz’s book still “shook” him.

 Other specialist reviewers are similarly fulsome in praise of The Big Fat Surprise.